kennyjoseph/kennyjoseph.github.io/_includes/research.md

 # About Me

 I am a currently a postdoc at the [LazerLab](http://www.lazerlab.net/) at the [Network Science Institute](http://www.networkscienceinstitute.org) at Northeastern University and a fellow at Harvard's [Institute for Quantitative Social Science](http://www.iq.harvard.edu/).
+In July of 2018, I'll be joining the Computer Science Department at the University of Buffalo.
+If you're interested in working together, get a hold of me!

 I completed my graduate work in the [Societal Computing program](http://www.cmu.edu/scs/sc-phd/) in the School of Computer Science at Carnegie Mellon University, where I studied under Kathleen Carley in the [CASOS](http://casos.cs.cmu.edu) lab.